 Q. How do I get the new permanent record?

 A. You can download the form from the “Forms” section of the state 4-H website at www.kansas4-H.org.
-Or, you can pick up a hard copy of the form at your local extension office.
+Or, you can pick up a hard copy of the form at your local Extension office.

 Q. What kind of computer do I need for the forms?